 The cuisine in Andorra is mainly Catalan.
-Also, you can expect restaurants or dining out in general to be quite expensive.
+However, authentic Andorran cuisine is characterized by bold and exciting flavors.
+The unique location of this country has plenty of influence on the dishes and tastes of the local cuisine.
+Also, you can expect restaurants to be quite expensive.
 You have to try a few of the local cuisine’s specialties such as the following:

 Truites de Carreroles – This omelette dish is made with mushroom and is popular in Andorra.
 The highlight of the dish is therefore the special type of mushroom used for cooking it.